Target Coin Price Hits $0.0000 on Top Exchanges (TGT)

 Buying and Selling Target Coin

-Target Coin can be bought or sold on these cryptocurrency exchanges: HitBTC and CoinExchange.
+Target Coin can be bought or sold on the following cryptocurrency exchanges: HitBTC and CoinExchange.
 It is usually not possible to buy alternative cryptocurrencies such as Target Coin directly using US dollars.
-Investors seeking to trade Target Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors seeking to trade Target Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Target Coin using one of the aforementioned exchanges.

 Receive News & Updates for Target Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Target Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.